GoogleChrome/developer.chrome.com/site/en/_partials/extensions/mv2-legacy-page.md

 {% Aside 'warning' %}

-The page you're viewing describes the Manifest V2 extension platform.

-As of [January 17, 2022](/docs/extensions/mv3/mv2-sunset/) Chrome Web Store has stopped accepting new Manifest V2 extensions.
-Use [Manifest V3](/docs/extensions/mv3/intro) when building new extensions.
+The Chrome Web Store no longer acceppts Manifest V2 extensions.
+Please use [Manifest V3](/docs/extensions/mv3/intro) when building new extensions.
+You will find a section on upgrading in the navigation tree at left, including the [Manifest V2 support timeline](/docs/extensions/mv3/mv2-sunset/).
 {% endAside %}